nobodyscripts/LeafBlowerScript/Readme.md

 Fuel.
 Added to GUI.
   - Added MinerEnableTransmuteSphere setting, transmutes max Coal Diamonds to Spheres.
 Added to GUI.
-  - Added MinerEnableTransmuteSdiaToCB setting, transmutes max Shiny Diamonds to Coal Diamonds.
+  - Added MinerEnableTransmuteSdiaToCDia setting, transmutes max Shiny Diamonds to Coal Diamonds.
 Added to GUI.
   - Improved checks for which tab is active to avoid script getting stuck.
   - Adapted background boss spammer into two seperate modes, boss and